NuevoFoundation/workshops/content/english/java-tictactoe/activity-5.md

 We will write this method assuming we have the `int minimax(String[] curBoard, boolean isMaximizing)` method implemented, which you will write later.

-1. For each available spot on the game board, place `"X"` at that spot and get the score for that board by calling `minimax()`.
+1. For each available spot on the game board, place `"O"` at that spot and get the score for that board by calling `minimax()`.

 {{% notice hint %}}
 - Note that we call the method `minimax()` inside of the implementation of itself.
 We call a function that calls itself during its execution a <b>recursive function</b>.
 - Note you should pass `false` for the second argument since it'd be the minimizer's turn.
-- You should change that spot back to `"O"` after getting the score, so you maintain the original state of the game board during the next iteration.
+- You should change that spot back to `" "` after getting the score, so you maintain the original state of the game board during the next iteration.
 {{% /notice %}}

 2. Track the largest score and its corresponding position of the board at each iteration.
 Return the position with the largest score.